losfair/zerosni/README.md

 zerosni --fwmark 1 --listen 0.0.0.0:1510 --resolver https://1.1.1.1/dns-query
 ```

-To override the resolver and/or fwmark for specific hostnames, pass `--rule-table PATH` with a JSON rule file (see `examples/rule_table.json`).
+To override the resolver, direct target, and/or fwmark for specific hostnames, pass `--rule-table PATH` with a JSON rule file (see `examples/rule_table.json`).

+To forward the original client/target metadata to upstream servers, add `--enable-proxy-protocol` to prepend a PROXY protocol v1 header to every outbound connection.

 ## Rule table format